fablabmade/madeinafablab-workshop-manual/08_marketing.md

 This way you will be able to use your customers to improve a little by a little all the content of your marketing materials.

+**Exercise: take some of the materials you made during the day, and make an alternative version, changing the slogan with a different phrase.
+Then ask the other participants which they like best.**

 ### Social media